ringcentral/ringcentral-api-docs/docs/analytics/quick-start.md

 When you have successfully made your first API call, it is time to take your next step towards building a more robust RingCentral application.
 You can reference our [Sample C# Application](https://github.com/ringcentral/call-performance-api-demo) or build an application from scratch.

-<a class="btn btn-success btn-sm" href="https://developers.ringcentral.com/guide/basics/your-first-steps">Take your next step &raquo;</a>
+<a class="btn btn-success" href="https://developers.ringcentral.com/guide/basics/your-first-steps">Take your next step &raquo;</a>